KSF-Media/persona-android-client/docs/UsersApi.md

 ## usersUuidSubscriptionsSubsnoReclamationPost

-> DeliveryReclamation usersUuidSubscriptionsSubsnoReclamationPost(uuid, subsno, body, authorization)
+> DeliveryReclamation usersUuidSubscriptionsSubsnoReclamationPost(uuid, subsno, body, authUser, authorization)

 Create a new delivery reclamation for a subscription

+Authorization header expects the following format ‘OAuth {token}’

 ### Example